A a A a A a A a A a A a

 -

-The process of adjusting wheels and other components so that they are in a straight line.
+To adjust wheels or components so they lie in a straight reference line.

 Alignment gauge